 As you can see, it’s super easy to do.

-- Starting with the cover, take the top right hand corner and fold it in to the spine.
+Starting with the cover, take the top right hand corner and fold it in to the spine.
 Your page will now be a triangle with a rectangle below.

 Now, take the page and it down and in to the bottom left hand corner of the spine.
 This fold might take a little more effort to get straight the deeper into the magazine you go.
 I sort of folded it at the top first and pulled it in at the bottom.
 Take a look at the second picture in the magazine instructions above.

 Some magazines are better candidates than others.
 I tried to choose magazines of differing sizes.
 Readers’ Digest are good magazines to use for the smaller version because they have lots of pages.
 The more pages, the thicker the tree.
 The best magazine for the bigger version was a Dallas magazine that has thin newspaper like pages, but a ton of them.
 It was a lot of work, but it’s the best one.